Shift-Computing/sphinxcontrib-gitinclude/README.rst

 Now you can use a new directive ``gitinclude`` to insert code from a git repository.

+For more information on how to use this project see the example directory with a project that uses this directive.

 .. _Sphinx: http://www.sphinx-doc.org/en/stable/
 .. _PyPI: http://pypi.python.org/pypi/sphinxcontrib-gitinclude